microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 1. Replace AZURE_RPC_URL on line 3 of **use-contract.js** with the Ethereum RPC endpoint obtained from the Azure Portal (see Exercise 2, Step 11).

 1. In the PowerShell or terminal window, CD back to the "truffle" directory that you created in the previous exercise.
-Then use the following command to list the addresses of all the smart contracts in the project, including the "myCoin" contract and some default contracts that were created when you ran ```truffle init```:
+Then use the following command to list the addresses of all the smart contracts in the project, including the "myCoin" contract and some sample contracts that were created when you ran ```truffle init```:

 	```
 	truffle networks